scott-joshua/us-address-validation/README.md

-Welcome to the AWS CodeStar sample web service
+Welcome to the US Address Validation lambda Function
 ==============================================

+This is a lambda function that wraps a call to the US postal Services address validation

+You will need a User ID from the US POSTAL Service populated in the env.json file before you can run this.

-Run test locally with
+If you have sam-local installed you run test locally with

 sam local invoke USAddressValidation --env-vars env.json -e event.json

 Example input: